 That being said, the northern beaches of Nungwi and Kendwa are also ideal in that they both face in a westerly direction.
 Comfortable hammocks on the front of the bar at Sunset Kendwa (also known as the Sundet Bungalows Hotel) are perfect for enjoying sunset cocktails at Kendwa Beach while you can usually have the soft sands to yourself on the most southerly of the two beaches in Nungwi.

-Also known as Changuu, Prison Island is an 800 x 200 metre island found about 6 kilometres north-west of South Town.
+Also known as Changuu, Prison Island is an 800 by 200 metre island found about 6 kilometres north-west of Stone Town.

 Although there are wonderful coral areas to snorkel around Prison Island and you will have plenty of time to do so, the real attractions are the huge turtles and a highly engrossing Slave Trade Museum.

 The waters are some of the clearest anywhere in the Spice Islands and, once more, there is every chance you will catch a glimpse of the many pods of dolphins which inhabit this part of the Indian Ocean.

 Once on the island itself, you will have the unique and incredible opportunity to visit the giant turtles and, most often, this invitation is extended assist with feeding time in the afternoon.

 Provided you are gentle and respectful, it is perfectly fine to touch the turtles and interact with these gentle giants, some of which are more than 180 years old.

 At this point, it's worth mentioning there are many other things to do in Zanzibar such as visiting the Spice plantations or taking one day trip to Jozani National Park where blue and red Colobus monkeys swing through the jungle.
 MAP

 Can you smell what The Rock is cooking?
 Neither can we, not